lukacsd/kh-annex/INSTALL.md

 ### Distribute

-Place jar and script to a place of your liking. eg:
+Place jar and script to a place of your liking. e.g.:

 ```bash
 KHA_VERSION="0.0.3" && \